 • Sweeteners: For Whole30 use medjool dates in the beef sauce.
 Alternatively for those not on Whole30, the dates can be swapped for 2 tablespoons of honey or maple syrup

-• Adjust the spice: Add more or less red chili to the spicy mayo and beef sauce depending on your preference.
+• Adjust the spice: Add more or less red chili to the spicy mayo and beef sauce depending on your personal preference.
+You can also top the bowls with a sprinkle of red pepper flakes or a little hot sauce or chili paste.

 Korean Beef Bowl

-This is a great make ahead dish.
-The beef and cauliflower rice can be cooked 2 days in advance and the spicy sauce and cabbage can be made in advance too.
-Before serving all you need to do is reheat the meat and cauliflower rice and assemble the bowls.
+This Korean beef recipe is a great make ahead dish.
+The beef and rice can be cooked 2 days in advance and the spicy sauce and cabbage can be made in advance too.
+Before serving all you need to do is reheat the meat and rice and assemble the bowls.
+This is also one of my go-to recipes for meal prep when I want something hearty to enjoy through the week.
+Keep all of the components stored separately in the fridge and assemble for quick meals.

-Leftovers will last for 3 days in the fridge and can be reheated in the microwave or alternatively the meat and cauliflower rice can be warmed in a pan on the stove top on medium heat.
+Leftovers will last for 3 days in the fridge and can be reheated in the microwave or alternatively the meat and cauliflower rice (or brown or white rice) can be warmed in a pan on the stove top on medium heat.
+I find that the flavor of the ground beef seems to get richer the next day.
+You can enjoy leftovers assembled in a bowl, or turn them into lettuce wraps by serving everything in butter lettuce leaves.

 Korean Beef Bowl

-Here are a few other ground beef recipes…
+Here are a few more ground beef recipes…

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!